-In a healthy home, I personally would not consider shelf and drawer liners made of PVC, including fabric backed with PVC, or paper coated in PVC, rubber (which is high in VOCs), or cork (which is pressed together with a polyurethane adhesive which offgasses as well).
+In a healthy home, I personally would not consider shelf and drawer liners made of PVC (polyvinyl chloride aka vinyl) including fabric backed with PVC, or paper coated in PVC, SBR rubber (which is high in VOCs), or cork (which is usually pressed together with a polyurethane or formaldehyde adhesive that offgasses as well).

-I consider EVA, polyethylene, and polypropylene to be safe eco-friendly plastics, especially for this application.
+I consider EVA (ethylene-vinyl acetate), polyethylene, and polypropylene to be safe eco-friendly plastics, especially for this application.

 The following options are made for shelves, drawers (kitchen and other rooms), dressers, and wire carts.
 Some can be used in the refrigerator.

 This post contains affiliate links.
 Upon purchase, I earn a small commission at no extra cost to you.

 1. EVA Plastic Liners

 I like non-PVC plastic with no adhesive on the back best for shelf liners.

 I like this clear EVA one from Amazon.

 You can also get a solid color heavy-duty EVA Drawer Liner (also non-adhesive).

 IKEA also makes EVA liners.

 2. Silicone Drawer Liners

 Silicone is very grippy – it’s good for drawers, cabinets, refrigerators, freezers, desks, or anywhere where you want things to grip to it.

 Silicone liners are non-toxic, I find I need to air it out for a few hours when it’s brand new.
 They do not contain an adhesive.

 3. Polyethylene (PE/PET) Liners

 Polyethylene (PE) is easier to slide items across and so it’s better for kitchen shelves.

 4. Liners for Wire Shelves

 These liners are a thicker and sturdier plastic used to add a stable layer to wire shelves.

 Polypropylene (PP) is one of the safest plastics.

 5. Paper, Cloth & Wallpaper

 When I was a child we used paper to line our kitchen cabinet shelves and drawers, so I’m partial to this plastic-free look.

 Some of the old-school ones are actual paper (this one is not coated with PVC) and they are harder to find.
 Many of the paper ones are now backed or coated with PVC.
-Many are scented now, so be sure to check.
+And many are scented now, so be sure to check.

 You can use an actual wallpaper, and a non-toxic wallpaper glue if you prefer that look.